sumup/sumup-ecom-php-sdk/README.md

 ## Overview

-This repository contains the open source PHP SDK that allows you to integrate quickly with the SumUp's ecommerce [API](https://developer.sumup.com/rest-api) endpoints.
-As a transport layer it support cURL or [GuzzleHttp](https://packagist.org/packages/guzzlehttp/guzzle) but they are not required if you provide your own.
+This repository contains the open source PHP SDK that allows you to integrate quickly with the SumUp's [API](https://developer.sumup.com/rest-api) endpoints.

 ## Installation